 Marketing struggles to be perceived as important or reliable by the wider C suite.
-It’s vital to have a perceived history of wins when marketing asks for approval of the next campaign or initiative.
-This puts the focus quite rightly on the history.
-Digital agencies supply reporting which is a key ingredient of this history.
-So clear understandable reporting makes a huge difference to the Chief Marketing Office (CMO) and the ability the CMO has to win friends and carry the boardroom.
+When marketing asks for approval of the next campaign or initiative, it’s vital to have a perceived history of wins.
+This puts the focus quite rightly on the audit trail.
+Digital Marketing agencies supply reporting which is a key ingredient of this history.
+So clear understandable reporting makes a huge difference to the Chief Marketing Office (CMO).
+It can help the CMO win friends and carry the boardroom.

-Procurement likes suppliers to retender often as a way to reduce fees.
-Does your agency deploy an effective defensive strategy?
+Procurement likes retendering to cut costs.
+Does your agency have an effective defensive strategy?

 - How do you differentiate and make the pain of disconnection real?